 HHH is less of a standalone game and more of a collection of arcade experiences.
 Think of it like a VR sandbox that’s will with an insane amount of different guns you can wield and plenty of bipedal hotdogs that need killing.

 You’ll spend most of your time exploring the game’s different modes, of which there are many.
-For example, the mode ‘Take and Hold’ has you infiltrating guarded rooms, stealing loot, and holding your position for a period of time.
+For example, the mode ‘Take and Hold’ has you infiltrating guarded rooms, stealing loot, and holding your position for a while.
 Even though it’s now over three years old, this title is still known for having some of the most realistic VR gun physics, especially when it comes to reloading and handling the game’s 250+ different weapons.

 Speed is gained by swinging your arms, turns are performed by braking with one arm and still moving with the other, and wall climbing is executed by reaching up over your head.
 If you’re a VR veteran or someone that’s looking to work up a sweat, this game provides a thrilling fast-paced experience that will have you feeling like a rollerblading god.